Eshan-Shah/ImageClassification/README.md

-# 🧠 Image Classification using CNNs: LeNet-5, VGG, and ResNet-50 on MNIST
+# 🧠 Image Classification using multiple CNN architectures

 This project focuses on developing and comparing multiple convolutional neural network (CNN) architectures; LeNet-5, VGG, and ResNet-50 for handwritten digit recognition using the MNIST dataset.
 The work was conducted as part of an internship under the supervision of Prof. Huiyu Zhou at the University of Leicester.